Analytical models of the Proton Structure Function and the gluon distribution at small x beyond leading order: Conclusion

 \section{Conclusion}

 In this paper, we obtained the approximate analytical expressions for the singlet structure functions both at NLO and NNLO from the Taylor approximated coupled DGLAP equations assuming the adhoc $t$ dependent relation between the singlet and the gluon distribution consistent with the analysis of Lopez and Yndurain \cite{ly,ne}.
 At LO the phenomenological analysis is done with the three sets of parameters $\beta=-1.016, K=1.856,\sigma=0.227$ while for NLO and NNLO additional parameters $T_1=0.02704$ and $T_2=0.0247 $ respectively are needed.
 Our analysis are done around $Q^2=590$ GeV$^2$ which corresponds to our approximation where our higher order approximation is valid.
-We make the analysis of both the variation of structure function with $Q$ and $x$. \\
+We make the analysis of both the variation of structure function with $Q$ and $x$. \\ At the extreme limit of $T_2=0$ theoretically we recover the NLO result (as can be observed from eqn.(\ref{E5.33}) and (\ref{E5.34})) but we do not obtain it from the analytical expression (eqn.(\ref{E5.43p}) and (\ref{E5.43q})), which may predict that the various approximations assumed in solving the DGLAP equations upto NNLO may not be all justified.

 Let us now conclude this work with a few comments regarding its limitation.
 There are several approximations which are used to analytically solve the DGLAP equations at small $x$ upto NNLO with valid degree of justification.\\ (i) The PDFs are expanded at small $x$ (eqn.\ref{E5.7'}) which has inherent theoretical limitations.
 In DGLAP evolutions, the integrals extends from 0 to 1.
 Thus at small $x$ one cannot neglect in principle the medium/large $x$ behaviour of the Parton Distribution functions. \\ (ii) Equation(\ref{E5.12}) relating the singlet and the Gluon distribution assumes the $x$ dependence of both the distribution to be the same upto a proportionality factor, which may not be true in general.
 At small scale $(Q^2)$ the standard PDF available in current literarture Ref.\cite{JHEP01} suggest such difference.
 Even in ultra small $x$ and ultra high $Q^2$ double asymptotic scaling limit suggest different $x$ dependence for the singlet and gluon distribution.
 Specifically at double asymptotic limit (ultra small $x$ and ultra large $Q^2$) the corresponding gluon and the singlet distribution have different $x$ dependence in general. \cite{RDBall, DKCINT,Lux2}.
 Thus the present assumption appears to be approximately true at limited $x$ and $Q^2$ as has been observed in the present work.\\ (iii) In analytical solutions beyond LO, we need to linearise the $t-$ dependence of the coupling constant $\alpha^{NLO}$ (eqn.(\ref{E5.5})) and $\alpha^{NNLO}$ (eqn.(\ref{E5.6})).
 It introduces the parameter $T_1$ and $T_2$ at NLO and NNLO respectively, which is the inherent limitation of the present analytical approach as had been noted in earlier communication \cite{PKD,Mayuri}.
 Such approximations are however found to be true in the limited $Q^2$ around 590 GeV$^2$.\\